 College Student Alliance

 The College Student Alliance (CSA) is a nonprofit, non-partisan, member-driven advocacy organization representing the best interests of Ontario college students in the areas of access, accountability, affordability, quality, and credit transfer.

 From the organization’s inception in 1986, Contact North has delivered significant outcomes for Ontario’s students, colleges, universities, and training providers.
 They have also delivered measurable results for 600 rural Aboriginal and Francophone communities.

 The Council of Ontario Universities is the organization of Ontario’s publicly funded universities.
 They provide communications, advocacy, and professional development in support of Ontario universities and their contribution to research, international relations, and accessibility.

 Ministry of Advanced Education and Skills Development

-The Ministry of Advanced Education and Skills Development is a government ministry that administers the system of publicly funded post secondary education in Ontario, including apprenticeship.
+The Ministry of Advanced Education and Skills Development is a government ministry that administers the system of publicly-funded post secondary education in Ontario, including apprenticeships.